-In addition, it is the responsibility of the foreign government to coordinate and confirm all arrival and departure schedules and changes with the appropriate airport points of contact.
+It is the responsibility of the foreign government to coordinate and confirm all arrival and departure schedules and changes with the appropriate airport points of contact.
 There are circumstances whereby an airport authority, military or civilian, may not be able to accommodate the user request.

 5. Aircraft Landing Authorization Numbers (MLAN):

 b.
-The Embassy is responsible to ensure each aircraft intending to use a military airfield or military ramps at civilian airfields has been issued an MLAN by the appropriate military service prior to the aircraft departs its home station or point prior to entry into the United States.
-Once the military service issues an MLAN, the embassy requestor will receive an email notification from the Department of State (via DCAS) showing the update. .
+The foreign government’s embassy is responsible to ensure that each aircraft intending to use a military airfield or military ramp at civilian airfields has been issued an MLAN by the appropriate military service prior to the aircraft departing its home station or other location prior to entry into the United States.
+Once the military service issues an MLAN, the embassy requestor will receive an email notification from the Department of State (via DCAS) showing the update.

 8. For military airfields, the owning military service headquarters will issue a Prior Permission Required (PPR) number as finial authorization to use the military airfield.
 The embassy and aircraft commanders are responsible for ensuring PPRs have been approved for all military landing locations prior to departure from their home station or point prior to entry into the United States.
 Any changes to the landing times, cargo, or crew/passengers may require reissuance of the PPR and amending of the Diplomatic Clearance.
 The minimum amount of advance notice is twenty-four hours; yet, some airfields require greater lead times.
 Headquarters, United States Air Force will attempt to obtain the PPR number for all diplomatically cleared aircraft seeking permission to land at U.S. Air Force bases and will input the PPR number into DCAS along with the ALAN number.